cadia-lvl/samromur-asr/documentation/introdution_to_kaldi.md

 ## The usual way of using Kaldi

-1. Have already excisting manual labeled training data for a given language.
+1. Have already existing manual labeled training data for a given language.
 2. Train a statistical model of speech.
 The model will be composed of a language model (LM) and an acoustic model (AM)
 3. Given the speech signal (Bayes), the model will assign a probability that a particular sentence is being said (hypothesis).
 4. The most probable hypothesis is selectd (MAP rule).